Building Safety – Building Integrity – Building Homes

 Challenges of the Framing Contractor

 Workers’ compensation and liability insurance continues to rise, economic conditions in California continue to stagnate in this economy and legislation and regulations continue to create ongoing compliance confusion for business owners.
+Cal OSHA and safety management is complex and often difficult to navigate.
 The CFCA is dedicated to providing its members with the necessary tools and information to comply with the ongoing requirements in employment and safety for our members can focus their attention on running their businesses.